 As far as days of the week go, many dating apps like Hinge and Bumble report the heaviest usage on Sundays.
 So there you have it – Sunday at 9 pm would be the best time to use a Tinder Boost.

-Thursdays are also an ideal time to Boost your profile, as many people are starting to think about weekend plans – and finding someone to share them with.
+Thursday evening is another best time to boost on Tinder as many people are starting to think about weekend plans – and finding someone to share them with.

-And if you happen to be stuck indoors due to inclement weather, like a rain or snow storm, that’s another great time to use a Tinder Boost.
+And if you happen to be stuck indoors due to inclement weather, like a rain or snow storm, that’s also a prime time to use a Tinder Boost and get swiping.

 Remember the East Coast’s “Snowmageddon” back in 2016?
-Tinder activity increased 10%, and over 25 million matches were made during Winter Storm Jonas.
+Activity on the app increased 10%, and over 25 million Tinder matches were made during Winter Storm Jonas.
 The trend continued in 2017 with winter storms Niko and Stella – both got a “blizzard bump” of over 10%.

-3 Ways To Make Your Tinder Profile Boost Worthy
+3 Ways To Make Boosting Your Tinder Profile Worth It

 You can use as many boosts as you want to buy, but if your profile doesn’t make your potential matches swipe right you’re just spinning your wheels.
 In other words, a Boost isn’t a magical fix for a bad Tinder profile.